dinomatic/docs.dinomatic.com/source/docs/akurai/widgets.md

 - Akurai Reviews Widget
 - Akurai Single Review Widget

+Check out the widgets on this [demo page](https://demos.dinomatic.com/atlanta/page-templates/page-with-right-sidebar/)

 ### Reviews Widget

 Add the `Akurai Reviews Widget` to the widget area of your choice.